 Conclusion

-You’ve just read how to identify and get rid of white bugs on plants.
-The reason why it’s crucial to do an accurate identification is that each insect requires a different control strategy based on the appearance.
+The reason why it’s crucial to do an accurate identification is because each insect requires a different control strategy based on its appearance.

-Do these things and you won’t have problems with those nasty bugs ever again.
 While at it, don’t forget to have fun – you deserve it!
 Let me know your thoughts in the comments.

 What kind of bug are in the main article picture? and if they aren’t listed below, how can I get rid of them?
 Thanks!